landelare/ue5coro/Docs/GAS.md

 # UE5CoroGAS

 This optional extra plugin integrates with the Gameplay Ability System.
+It provides coroutine-based replacements of various GAS-related classes with tighter integration than what would be possible using the public UE5Coro API.

 This plugin also introduces the `UE5Coro::GAS::FAbilityCoroutine` return type.
 Coroutines returning this run in a special [latent mode](Async.md#latent-mode)